letoram/tui-bindings/lua/doc/lua-tui.md

 # System

-The last category is about other system integration related features.
+The last category is about other system integration related features, that only indirectly contribute to the content that is to be presented.

+There are a few calls that can be used directly to communicate that some event has occured.
+These are:

+    alert(msg), notification(msg), failure(msg).

+The effect of these depend on the outer windowing system, and the message provided is expected to match the currently set geohint locale - if possible.

+There are also a number of system- class events that can be delivered to a window itself.

 ## Reset